-5. Do your developers receive testing results quickly?
+5. Do our developers receive testing results quickly?

 - Yes.
-Most errors are found in real-time during coding.
-Tests requiring business logic testing save time through automation—identifying every error instance across shared code.
+We find most errors in real time during coding.
+We save time by automating tests requiring business logic testing, identifying every error instance across shared code.

 - No. Our developers must slow or stop their process while they wait for testing results.